A Munto Fanfiction: New Beginnings © RedWingedAngel002

 "Yumemi," Shigeru's low murmur roused her from her melancholy thoughts.
 She looked up to see her precious family of three and her gaze focused in on her father, who forced a smile on his worry-creased face.
 "You saved us."

 Her chin started to tremble.
-They weren't mad.
+She was so thankful they were not mad.

 Yumemi chuckled.
 His childish antics caused a smile to appear on her solemn face.
 "Yeah?"

 "We saw it!" the boy exclaimed.
-"The spaceship- that BIG explosion!
+"The spaceship—that BIG explosion!
 Boom!" he arched his hands in emphasis.
 "That was you, right?
 Right?"
-She couldn't resist is eager face.

 She blinked in surprise, unsettled with where the conversation was heading.
 "Umm… I—"